jessielimzhimin/Wrapper-based-Feature-Selection-with-PMAOA/README.md

-# PMAOA (Peer-guided Mutation Arithmetic Optimization Algorithm) for Wrapper-based Feature Selection
+# PMAOA (Peer-Modulated Arithmetic Optimization Algorithm) for Wrapper-based Feature Selection

 This repository provides a MATLAB implementation of **PMAOA**, a peer-guided variant of the Arithmetic Optimization Algorithm (AOA) designed for **wrapper-based feature selection**.
-PMAOA searches for an optimal subset of features by optimizing a continuous position vector in \[0, 1\] and converting it to a binary feature mask using a threshold (default `0.5`).
+PMAOA searches for an optimal subset of features by optimizing a continuous position vector and converting it to a binary feature mask using a threshold.
 Each candidate feature subset is evaluated using a **KNN classifier** inside a fitness function.

 ## Key Idea